-As a formal term in art, “negative space” denotes the unseen matter between and around the subject(s).
-The subject is the focus of our attention, a definable or fixed entity.
+Within Negative Space there is a conceptual proposal, to perceive and act from an inverted position.
+As a formal term in art, ‘negative space’ denotes the matter between and around the subject(s).
+The subject is the focus of our attention, a definable or known entity.
 Negative space however is a compositional gap used to accentuate the primacy of the subject.
-What is compelling about negative space is that it is an open set of possibilities.
+What is compelling about negative space is that it is undefined and an open set of possibilities.
 The possibility of becoming is an ever shifting and vital position, and thereby is a form of agency that emerges from a ‘subordinate’ position.

 No. 00: THE BODY